Best used late-model fuel-efficient 4-cylinder SUVs

 If you want to Buy American and save on gas, Chevrolet Equinox and its twin GMC Terrain fit the bill perfectly.
 Starting from 2012, both vehicles are rated higher for reliability than any other American SUV.
 According to Consumer Reports, most complaints are about in-car electronics.
 The engine and transmission fared well.

 The Equinox was redesigned for 2010 and then for 2018.
-The 2010 and 2011 models had more reported problems.
-That is why we recommend looking for the 2012 and newer Equinox.
-The 2010-2017 Equinox has a refined roomy interior and comfortable ride.
-The 2015 AWD 4-cylinder Equinox auto shows the EPA sticker of 20/28 MPG city/highway.
+The 2010-2013 models have more reported problems.
+That is why we recommend looking for the 2014 and newer Equinox.
+The 2010-2017 Equinox has a refined roomy interior and a comfortable ride.
+The 2015 AWD 4-cylinder Equinox auto shows the EPA sticker of 20/28 mpg city/highway.

 Subaru Forester 2014-plus

 2018 Subaru Forester

 Subaru is known for its Symmetrical all-wheel drive and unique horizontally opposed 'boxer' engine.
 The Forester takes advantage of both of these features.
 Thanks to its low center of gravity, the Forester handles well on twisty mountain roads.
 The Forester is more of a down-to-earth practical choice.
 Its upright shape and tall windows provide excellent all-around visibility.